 - site awareness and being considerate on work sites, such as avoiding dropping or dragging equipment and materials.

-A Noise and Vibration Management Plan would be prepared as a part of the project’s Environmental Management Plan.
-This would include:
+A Noise and Vibration Management Plan has been prepared as a part of the project’s Environmental Management Plan.
+This includes:

 - noise and vibration monitoring and reporting